Ahmed Fakroun

 Ahmed Fakroun (أحمد فكرون; born 1953) is a singer and songwriter from Benghazi, Libya.
 He is a pioneer of modern Arabic World Music.

 John Storm Roberts, of Original Music, AllMusic, wrote that among raï singers, the pop-oriented Ahmed Fakroun stands out on two grounds.
 First, he is influenced by Europop and French art rock, not just the generalized rock of the others.
-Second, he's a multi-instrumentalist in both traditions as well as a singer.
+Second, he is a multi-instrumentalist in both traditions as well as a singer.
 He plays bouzouki-like saz, mandol and darbouka drum, as well as guitar, bass guitar and keyboards.
 Sometimes he seems overly crossover-oriented: but on form, his crossover deepens into telling biculturalism.
 It has also been noted that Fakroun was a pioneer in bringing disco music to raï.